alejandro-isglobal/Biomarkers/Biomarkers.md

 Adjusting by $D_{base|treated}$ and sex

-- For those treated with paroxetine: IL-10 and TNF-Î± are at baseline were significantly associated changes in depression symptoms at week 10.
+- For those treated with paroxetine: IL-10 and TNF-a are at baseline were significantly associated changes in depression symptoms at week 10.

-IL-10 and TNF-Î± showed predictive capacity under paroxetine treatment
+IL-10 and TNF-a showed predictive capacity under paroxetine treatment

 Regression analyses